GOP speaker candidates pull out of Fox forum after fierce blowback | KRDO

 “Mr. Jordan is always happy to share his plan for the country, but he believes it is crucial to meet with the GOP conference before the event,” a Jordan spokesman told CNN.

-Fox News said in a press release Friday morning that Baier was holding an “exclusive joint interview” with Scalise, Jordan and Hern from the Capitol on Monday.
-The press release was later deleted from Fox’s website.
+Fox News said in a press release that Baier was holding an “exclusive joint interview” with Scalise, Jordan and Hern from the Capitol on Monday.

 Hern, who has not yet declared his candidacy for the speaker’s gavel, was the first to publicly withdraw from the event on Friday.